-- (A.5) Innovative tools and techniques which can be used to measure or estimate the activity of a waste item or package. - (A.6) Improving characterisation techniques at waste category boundaries.
+(A.5) Innovative tools and techniques which can be used to measure or estimate the activity of a waste item or package.

+(A.6) Improving characterisation techniques at waste category boundaries.

-Specifically, understanding of errors, accuracy and precision and confidence levels in 'decision making' and/or 'acceptability criteria' with respect to (correct) waste categorisation.
+Specifically, in the understanding of errors, accuracy and precision and in the confidence levels of 'decision making' and/or 'acceptability criteria' with respect to (correct) waste categorisation.